Rudtrack/structured-tree/README.md

 Features:

--   Dendron Tree, browse notes easily using tree
+-   Structured Tree, easily browse notes that are using the hierarchical naming scheme from Dendron
 -   Lookup
 -   Automatically generate frontmatter on a new file
 -   Multi vault support